rBaun/Javascript.Projects/README.md

 * Responsive Layout

 ## Picture in Picture Mode
 This project is inspired by Youtube.
-When watching a youtube video and going to the frontpage, the video is displayed and running in the bottom corner of your screen.
-This might not be a popular feature, but I thought this would be a useful feature, when working with a single monitor.
-Besides, I think it would be cool to implement.
+When watching a youtube video, you can get a video in the bottom corner and continue browsing.
+This project makes it possible to display whatever you want it to.
+It can be a message window, netflix, music or anything else you would like.
+Now, that's sounds pretty cool to me.

-Doing a bit of research, lead me to the [Screen Capture API](), which is pretty simple and straightforward.
+Doing a bit of research, lead me to the [Screen Capture API](https://developer.mozilla.org/en-US/docs/Web/API/Screen_Capture_API), which is pretty simple and straightforward.
 It's sole purpose is to stream a selected part of your screen.

 ### Features
+* Display a Picture-in-Picture Screen
-* Select a screen to share
+* Select what you want to Share
+  * Entire Screen / Application / a tab in chrome
+  * The same as Sharing on Discord/Teams
-* Display a "Picture in Picture"
+* Display a "Picture in Picture" in bottom corner
-* Supports dragging the picture around
+* Ability to drag it around